wolfSSL/wolfBoot/docs/Targets.md

 make TARGET=stm32h7 SIGN=ECC256
 ```

 The STM32H7 also supports using the QSPI for external flash.
 To enable use `QSPI_FLASH=1` in your configuration.
 The pins are defined in `hal/spi/spi_drv_stm32.h`.
 A built-in alternate pin configuration can be used with `QSPI_ALT_CONFIGURATION`.
-The flash and QSPI parameters are defined in `src/qspi_flash.c` and can be overrriden at build time.
+The flash and QSPI parameters are defined in `src/qspi_flash.c` and can be overridden at build time.

 ### STM32H7 Programming